 So it’s not much to look at empty but then you start arranging and decorating and it gets downright homey.

 This is what it looked like at move-in last year, the other bed is directly across and the girls decided to just leave it that way.
+It wasn’t the most efficient use of space.
+There is room to put one of the beds along the window making the beds L-shaped and it frees up more useful space.
+But it worked for them.

 The beds weren’t fully lofted.
 This what they look like at the highest level.
 I just swiped a screenshot from the 360 video tour.
 To accomplish this you have to spread the desk and dresser out a little further.
 And they can face in or out, depending how you want to set it up.
 There are several configurations for lofting or you can put everything on the floor, but as you can tell from the first photo this room isn’t big enough for that.